termpaint/termpaint/doc/terminal.rst

         spaces.
 This includes support for setting up multiple colored ranges per line using this sequence.

+    .. c:macro:: TERMPAINT_CAPABILITY_CLEARED_COLORING_DEFCOLOR

+        If TERMPAINT_CAPABILITY_CLEARED_COLORING is supported this indicated if this sequence also works for the special "default" terminal color.

     .. c:macro:: TERMPAINT_CAPABILITY_CSI_EQUALS

         The terminal's escape sequence parser properly handles sequences starting with ``ESC[=``